A church under surveillance by a man in a Toyota

 This is the story according to Father Volodymyr - a Russia-trained priest of the Ukrainian Orthodox Church - of how a delegation from the town council, with a supporting cast of local political "activists", had come to the church to execute an order ejecting him and his family from rooms they had occupied for some 20 years.

-Across Ukraine, congregations and priests are switching, voluntarily or otherwise, from Father Volodymyr's branch of the church, known as the Moscow Patriarchate - dominant here since the collapse of the Soviet Union, headed by priests approved by the increasingly politicised Russian Orthodox Church - to a newly recognised Kiev Patriarchate.
+Across Ukraine, congregations and priests are switching, voluntarily or otherwise, from Father Volodymyr's branch of the church, known as the Moscow Patriarchate - institutionally dominant here since the collapse of the Soviet Union, headed by priests approved by the increasingly politicised Russian Orthodox Church - to the Kiev Patriarchate, now part of a new independent Orthodox Church in Ukraine.
 This is fiercely independent from Russia and blisteringly critical of the Moscow branch's failure to condemn Russia's annexation of Crimea and its ongoing sponsorship of the war still rumbling in the east of this country.

 Find out more